 Ryan Pulock Bio

-Ryan Pulock is a Canadian professional ice hockey player who is a defenceman and alternate captain for the New York Islanders of the National Hockey League (NHL).
-Pulock was drafted 15th overall by the Islanders in the 2013 NHL Entry Draft.
-Since starting his professional career in 2014, he has become a key player for the Islanders, known for his strong defensive skills and offensive contributions from the blue line.
+Ryan Pulock is a Canadian professional ice hockey player who plays as a defenceman for the New York Islanders of the National Hockey League (NHL).
+Selected 15th overall by the Islanders in the 2013 NHL Entry Draft, he has developed into a reliable two-way blue-liner and serves as an alternate captain for the franchise.
+Standing 6 feet 2 inches tall and weighing 214 pounds, Pulock shoots right and is recognized for his strong shot, steady defensive play, and leadership on the back end.

 Early Life and Background